CHÂTEAU MARGAUX 1996

 Adrian van Velsen - vvWine

-Ripe Bordeaux red, strong color.
-Dark fruity, smoky, bacon, incredibly deep and expansive on the nose, becomes more floral with air, the senses rejoice, you want to dive in, so much finesse already in the nose, a hit.
-Juicy and fresh at the start, concentrated, but light as a feather, everything is in its place here, a bundle of power on the tightrope, a great balance and complexity, can Bordeaux get any better?
+Mature Bordeaux red, strong color.
+On the nose dark-fruited, smoky, bacon, immensely deep and expansive, becomes more floral with air, the senses rejoice, one wants to dive in, so much finesse already in the nose, a hit.
+On the attack juicy and fresh, concentrated, yet feather-light, here everything is in its place, a powerhouse on the high wire, a magnificent balance and complexity, does Bordeaux get any better?
 Now until 2040

 Read more